ninjablocks/developer-docs/source/introduction/logging.rst

 /var/log/ninja.log
 ------------------
 ninja.log is used by Go code.
-It very useful to see what is going on in the system (all the drivers, client, homecloud etc).
-This log is disabled by default
+It is very useful to see what is going on in the system (all the drivers, client, homecloud etc).
+This log is disabled by default.

 	Enable ninja.log file by uncommenting "#/var/log/ninja.log":